 - Performance –Performance was created with the mindset of an airplane dashboard.
 You have a lot of indicators, and if you ignore any of them then it’s a problem.

-Henley also let’s out some COMING SOON information on workshops related to IMPACT.
+Henley also lets out some COMING SOON information on workshops related to the Impact Leadership System.
 Tune in now to hear the information!

 Sunshine’s Top Picks (in no particular order):